awesome-urch/reqres/README.md

 ## Run and Publish to Apple App Store

-This publishing process requires an Apple laptop with XCode already installed.
+This publishing process requires a MacOS with XCode already installed.

 ### Enable App Transport Security